syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-latex.md

 {% highlight JAVA %}

-//Creates a new Word document
+//Creates a new Word document.
 WordDocument document = new WordDocument();
-//Adds one section and one paragraph to the document document.ensureMinimal();
+//Adds one section and one paragraph to the document. document.ensureMinimal();
 //Append an accent equation using LaTeX. document.getLastParagraph().appendMath("\\dot{a}");
-//Saves the Word document
+//Saves the Word document.
 document.save("Sample.docx", FormatType.Docx);
-//Closes the document
+//Closes the document.
 document.close();

 {% endhighlight %}